sethforprivacy/sethforprivacy.com/content/posts/switching-to-calyxos.md

 # My recommended apps

-A big part of switching over to CopperheadOS was to get off of Google services, so many of the apps I had been using before had to be replaced.
+A big part of switching over to CalyxOS was to get off of Google services, so many of the apps I had been using before had to be replaced.
 Hopefully the list below will save you some time when you decide to take this privacy leap as well!

 ## Aegis for OTP